Stormy102/Lancer/README.md

 </details>

 Any other features you want to see?
-Open a Github Issue or a pull request
+Open a Github Issue or a pull request.

 ## Installation